Take it or leave it: traditions

 Back in the day, ceremony seating was separated, one fiancé’s family on the left and the other’s family and friends on the right.
 Today, many brides and grooms find that things aren’t so black and white, and they don’t have to be.
 You are joining your two families together, so why not let everybody sit together?
 Cute signs with quaint rhymes encouraging guests to sit where they want are popular features at many weddings these days.

 It used to be traditional for the parents of the bride to foot the bill, but that is not always the case anymore.
 If either side’s parents are willing to help with costs, that’s great, but don’t expect anyone to foot the whole bill.
-Some parents are willing to pick up one aspect of the day as a wedding present, like the catering or the dress, so talk to your parents about whether they want to help out where they can but be respectful of their finances and generosity.
+Some parents are willing to pick up one aspect of the day as a wedding present, like the catering or the dress.
+Talk to your parents about whether they want to help out where they can, but be respectful if their answer is no.

 We are in an age of self-expression, and if you feel like a queen in a cupcake dress, that’s fantastic, but there are other options if a dress doesn’t feel like you.
 Tailored suits and tuxedos are fabulous on anybody, and jumpsuits have made a huge comeback in recent years.
 Wear what makes you comfortable.